 Cooper’s nails break, not because he’s romping and catching them on something, but because he has a disease, called Symmetrical Lupoid Onychodystrophy (SLO).
 It’s an auto-immune condition in which the immune system attacks the nails.
 It’s not known exactly what causes it — probably something genetic, triggered by something in the environment.

-All breeds can get it, though greyhounds are noted for it.
+All dog breeds can get it, though greyhounds are noted for it.
 Mixed breed dogs get it, too.
-Raw-fed dogs get it just as as kibble-fed dogs do.
+Raw-fed dogs get it just as kibble-fed dogs do.
 Some say that hypothyroid might be implicated; others notice that dogs with perfectly normal thyroid function, like Cooper, get SLO.
 It’s not a bacterial, viral, or fungal infection, though a broken nail can become infected.
-There’s no clear link to vaccinations, other diseases, activity, or anything identifiable in the environment.
+There’s no clear link to vaccinations, other diseases, activity, trauma, or anything identifiable in the environment.

 And the heredity factor isn’t even clear.
 Neither of Cooper’s parents suffered from it, and the owners of those dogs had not heard of the disease in any of Cooper’s fore-bearers, either.

 I can’t get Cooper to let me take pictures of his feet when he has a broken nail, but another blogger has a more cooperative dog.
 If you want to see what it looks like, take a look at http://blackschutzhundshepherds.blogspot.com/2009/08/horrors-of-slo-symmetrical-lupoid.html.
 These pictures were taken after the quick has begun to shrivel, so you won’t see the pulsing pink quick under the freshly broken nail.